Mayor, supervisors reach consensus on plan to fix SF’s mental health system - The San Francisco Examiner

 After the supervisors agreed that services would first go to people experiencing homelesness as well as serious mental health and substance use disorders, Breed pledged her support for the measure.

-Both parties also agreed to transform an existing Behavioral Health Access Center at 1380 Howard Street into a 24/7 Mental Health Center that will provide access to services for those seeking care.
+Both parties also agreed to transform an existing Behavioral Health Access Center at 1380 Howard St. into a 24/7 mental health center that will provide access to services for those seeking care.
 Breed disagreed with a directive in the supervisors’ measure that initially called for a new building to be constructed to house the center.

 The ordinance that the city leaders are expected to introduce Tuesday will not become operative unless “either The City’s budget has exceeded the prior year’s budget by 13 percent, or the voters have approved a tax that will sufficiently finance the program, or the Board of Supervisors has approved the appropriation of general funds to finance the program,” according to its language.